Instagram has more than 500 million active daily users.

-That’s why encouraging customers to post photos of a retailer’s space is so powerful.
+That’s why encouraging customers to post photos or Instagram Stories of a retailer’s space is so powerful.
 Not only does this increase brand awareness, but it also has the potential to help retailers increase foot traffic, drive more sales, create a repository of user-generated content, and build meaningful relationships with customers.

 We know why it’s so important and beneficial to include Instagram as an essential part of your marketing strategy and in-store experience.
 But that leaves us with how to encourage customers to take and share photos of your space on Instagram.